Hi, I'm Hua Tang

 Systems and Computational Neuroscience

 In general, I am interested in revealing how neurons in the brain work together to create ideas and guide our behaviors.
-To be more specific, investigating the cortical-subcortical neural circuitries that underlie cognitive functions, including working memory, reinforcement learning, and cooperation.
+To be more specific, investigating the cortical-subcortical neural circuitries that underlie cognitive functions, including working memory reinforcement learning.

 In my spare time, I am a popular science writer (in Chinese) and founded a non-profit pop-science organization to spread cutting-edge findings in neuroscience.